QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 #### Biometric Authentication (Optional)

-If your device supports Face ID or Fingerprint:
+If your browser supports WebAuthn (modern browsers):

-1. Enable in device settings
+1. Enable biometric authentication in browser settings
+2. System will prompt for biometric login on subsequent visits
-2. App will prompt for biometric on subsequent logins
+3. App will prompt for biometric on subsequent logins
-3. Faster and more secure access
+4. Faster and more secure access

 ---